10 most frequently asked questions

 What forms of payment do you accept?

-Payment is due at the end of each session in the form of cash, check or credit card (American Express, Visa, Mastercard, Discover).
+Payment is due at the end of each session.
+This can occur on site in the form of cash, check or credit card (American Express, Visa, Mastercard, Discover) or via the electronic medical record keeping portal you create when you fill out your intake forms.
 Julie Wiebe, PT is not an in-network provider for any insurance carrier, and does not provide direct billing to insurance carriers.
-You will be provided an invoice at the end of each session that you may file with your insurance or medical savings plan for reimbursement.
+You will be provided an invoice (superbill) at the end of each session that you may file with your insurance or medical savings plan for reimbursement.
 You are responsible for understanding your benefits for an out-of-network provider.